 “We went sledding for a while on the back hill, but Grandpa and Dad were out hunting, so I also ran down and helped Grandma make lunch for when they came in,” Ivy said while holding her hands up to the wood stove to warm them.
 The menu was venison chili, sweet, from last year’s hunt.
 She got a flash of the deer hanging from the light pole, it’s guts and hide removed, bleeding out.

-Despite some warmth in her childhood, there was a lot of fighting and sadness especially when her cousin died from alcohol poisoning.
+Despite some warmth in her childhood, there was a lot of fighting and sadness, especially when her cousin died from alcohol poisoning.
 The family was wrought with divorce and dysfunction.
-Children the uncles didn’t know about showed up at 16 when they were allowed to find their biological parents.
+Children the uncles didn’t know about showed up at sixteen, when they were allowed to find their biological parents.
 Man, what a wonderful and messed up childhood.
 Imagine growing up any other way.

 The fire is starting to fade like her memories, so she adds some wood to it.
 She sits back down and covers herself with the blanket again.